Search results for

 Dhruv Bhutani / Android Authority

-Another notable Accessibility setting on iOS 18 beta 1 allows users to experience music through phone haptics.
+Another notable Accessibility setting on iOS 18 allows users to experience music through phone haptics.
 The feature relies on your iPhone’s Taptic Engine to deliver a touching (sorry) experience that matches the beats of the songs that are being played.
 Currently, it only works with Apple Music and Apple Music Classical, but third-party developers can adopt the relevant API in their own apps.

 Other iOS 18 beta features

-iOS 18 beta 1 hands-on impressions: The verdict
+iOS 18 hands-on impressions: The verdict

 iPhone iOS18 Control Panel